vakas-786/mod-3-anigram/README.md

   <h3 align="center">YOUR_TITLE</h3>

   <p align="center">
     A vanilla JavaScript project that utilized a Rails backend to generate random instagram like social media posts.
-The data was fetched using the ACNH API and seeded in the Rails API that I built for this project.
+The data was fetched from the ACNH API and seeded in the Rails API that was built for this project.
 Users can leave a comment on each character, refresh to return to the first character "Cyrano", and listen to a song from the ANCH API.
     <br />
     <a href="https://vakas-786.github.io/mod-3-anigram/index.html">View Demo</a>
   </p>